Planar Length-Constrained Minimum Spanning Trees: Variants of Our Algorithm

 so we just need to set $\delta<1/c$ to beat the lower bound of \Cref{thm:newlowerbound}.
 But we can do even better since we are already giving up quasipolynomial time: we can apply \Cref{thm:chandra} with $\delta$ as low as $\frac{1}{c\log\log n}$, giving a quasipolynomial time subroutine obtaining a $\poly(\log\log n)$ approximation of the subinstance.
 Then we can run \Cref{alg:planarmain2} in quasipolynomial time by setting $\eps=1/\log n,\delta=\frac{1}{2\log\log n},\alpha=O(1),\beta=\log^2n$.
 Noting that $\log^{1+\frac{1}{\log\log n}}n=O(\log n)$ we obtain \Cref{thm:qptplanarmain}. \end{proof}

 Under stronger assumptions, this shows that length-constrained MST is easier on planar graphs than on general graphs for the class of quasipolynomial time algorithms as well.
-We have the following theorem due to \cite{grandoni2019log2}: \begin{theorem} Length-constrained MST cannot be $o(\log^2 n/\log\log n)$-approximated in quasipolynomial time with length slack $s$ for $s<2$ unless $\textsf{NP}\subseteq\bigcap_{\eps\in(0,1)}\textsf{ZTIME}\left(2^{n^\eps}\right)$, or the Projection Game Conjecture is false. \end{theorem}
+We have the following theorem due to \cite{grandoni2019log2} and our reduction in \Cref{sec:gst-reduction}: \begin{theorem} Length-constrained MST cannot be $o(\log^2 n/\log\log n)$-approximated in quasipolynomial time with length slack $s$ for $s<2$ unless $\textsf{NP}\subseteq\bigcap_{\eps\in(0,1)}\textsf{ZTIME}\left(2^{n^\eps}\right)$, or the Projection Game Conjecture is false. \end{theorem}